 The Libravian was commissioned by Baboró for our 2020 Commissions Award.
-It is an innovative work created by Galway theatre artist James Riordan of Brú Theatre to be presented in libraries across Galway city and county for our 2021 festival.
+It is an innovative work created by Galway theatre artist James Riordan of Brú Theatre to be presented in bookshops across Galway city and county for our 2021 festival.

 Director: Cillian O'Donnachadha